 DIY Web Design

-Do-it-yourself design projects are proliferating on the internet these days.
+Do-it-yourself design projects are increasing on the internet these days.
 Some websites practically teach you what to do without hiring a web designer.
-A do-it-yourself website design applies perfectly for young professionals who are just starting to learn stuff in business or reformat the existing business they are running.
+A do-it-yourself website design applies perfectly to young professionals who are just starting to learn stuff in business or reformat the existing business they are running.
 DIY website design offers you total control over the project and the site; that is why it’s simply gaining popularity.
-It takes the work out of dealing with consultants, designers, contractor landscapers, and the likes.
-In DIY design, your ideas are sure to be heard and taken careful attention to.
+It takes the work out of dealing with consultants, designers, contractor landscapers, and others.
+In DIY design, your ideas will surely be heard and carefully considered.
 You get to express your style and personality.
 Because at the end of the day, it still will be your website, selling your products.
 This has solved constant problems with web designers who are truly passionate about their work which sometimes can get overly sensitive to a small correction or observation of their work.
-Do it yourself web designing surely saves you money and time, and energy.
+Do-it-yourself web designing surely saves you money and time, and energy.

 Benefits of Web 2.0 Applications

 Web 2.0 applications are the latest trend in website design.
-Many Internet companies and users are turning to web 2.0 for its added features.
+Many Internet companies and users are using Web 2.0 for its added features.
 It has also increased functionality.
 It has brought about a new wave in how sites are built, designed, and applied hands-on.
-It makes the users enjoy blogging, download, RSS feeds, etc. These developments give added excitement to the online experience.
+It makes the users enjoy blogging, downloading RSS feeds, etc. These developments give added excitement to the online experience.
 It is said that Web 2.0 companies’ sites get a higher ranking in search engines, like Google, Yahoo, and countless others.
-Web 2.0 benefits are countless.
+Web 2.0 benefits are numerous.
 You can post photos, albums, help guides, and maps for planning your travel abroad.

 It has radically changed the quality of social interaction worldwide.
 Blogs proliferate.
 Marketing online costs much less.
 And it has created networking success stories.
-Web 2.0 gives you full control over your business while adding smaller but handy features to it.
+Web 2.0 gives you full control over your business while adding smaller but handy features.

 Website design is, of course, not giving the visitors with another plain piece of text.
-Go as per the old saying, “beauty is in the eye of the beholder.”
-Here the beholder is the visitor of the website that you are going to design.
-So as a skilled website designer, you should have mastered all the skills needed to create classy and attractive graphics, colors, and shapes placed in perfect balance to catch the visitor’s eye together with drawing his focus to the most important sections of your website.
+As per the old saying, “Beauty is in the eye of the beholder.”
+Here the beholder is the visitor of the website you will design.
+So as a skilled website designer, you should have mastered all the skills needed to create classy and attractive graphics, colors, and shapes placed in perfect balance to catch the visitor’s eye and draw his focus to the most important sections of your website.
 Your job as a website designer is to use colors, text, and graphics and translate them into a visually appealing layout, logo, banner, and button system.

-As a professional website designer, you need to chalk out a well-devised approach for creating the website.
-First, you need to understand the specific business necessities of your client and lay out the basic structure of the website.
-To minimize the cost of the setup, the website designer should be equipped with predefined web templates.
+As a professional website designer, you must devise a well-devised approach to creating the website.
+First, you need to understand the specific business necessities of your client and lay out the website’s basic structure.
+The website designer should be equipped with predefined web templates to minimize the setup cost.
 Having this feature in your armory, you don’t need to go hog-wild with the designs because you are not designing a website by tinkering.